DefensiveCyber/dg-rule-builder/README.md

 ## Compatibility

-Built and tested against **Digital Guardian 9.0**.
 Rule XML syntax is consistent with earlier DG versions (7.x, 8.x) for the operations and properties covered here, though some constants and properties may not be available on older agent versions.

 ---

 ## Disclaimer

-This tool generates rule XML based on the Digital Guardian 9.0 Rule Implementation Guide.
 Always test rules with **Status: Inactive** and validate behavior in a non-production environment before deploying to production policies.
 Rule behavior may vary depending on agent version, OS platform, and DGMC configuration.

----

-## License

-Internal use.
-Not for redistribution.